linhongbin-ws/DreamerBC/doc/tunning_note.md

 train_carrystate set to false give a poorer training results for world model

 deter 1024 give a better results compared to deter 200

+cnn+mlp seems to not as good as pure cnn